 Additionally, he is becoming increasingly frustrated with the amount of tax his business is paying.

 He currently rents a small unit on an industrial park and is keen to purchase his own commercial property to trade from.
-After finding a suitable property James contacted Boolers, via his accountant, to discuss the options available to fund its purchase.
+After finding a suitable property, James contacted Boolers to discuss the options available to fund its purchase.